Master of Nonprofit Management

 PAD 6143 - Public Policy and Nonprofit Organizations

 This course examines how public policy has affected and continues to affect the behavior of nonprofit organizations.
 It also looks at how nonprofits seek to influence the public policy process.
-The interaction action includes the role of volunteerism, civic action, community activism.
-Students will discuss the role of civic leadership and advocacy and it's impact on public policy decisions.
+This includes the role of volunteerism, civic action, community activism and advocacy.

 PAD 6149 - Governance in Nonprofit Organizations

 Every nonprofit organization has a board of directors.
 Unfortunately, few boards truly govern.
 This opens both them and their organization up to potentially costly consequences.
 Students will learn what governance entails legally, what the conventional roles and responsibilities of boards have been, and how governance is changing.
 While steeped in theory, the course is designed to provide practical techniques that can readily be applied by both professional and lay leadership.
 Strategic thinking, recruitment, accountability, utilizing technology and alternative board structures

 PAD 6165 - Legal and Ethical Issues in Nonprofits

 This course is designed to examine in detail the legal issues confronting nonprofit corporations.
 The emphasis of this course is a review of the laws pertaining to nonprofit organizations, focusing on structure, management, behavior and accountability.
 The course is designed from the perspective of the board of trustees and its fiduciary responsibilities established by law and by the ethical expectations of the society for Board members to act on behalf of the public interest.